ECON Courses

 ECON:3750 Transportation Economics 3 s.h.

 Overview of transportation markets—intercity, rural, urban; transportation modes—rail, highway, air, water, pipeline, transit; issues in finance, policy, planning, management, physical distribution, and environmental, economic, and safety regulation.
 Recommendations: ECON:1100 and ECON:1200.
-Same as GEOG:3940, URP:3350.
+Same as SEES:3940, URP:3350.

 ECON:3760 Health Economics 3 s.h.